 Civil unions & same-sex marriages

 The State of Florida did not recognize same-sex relationships.
 However, many counties and cities have a domestic partnership registry.
 This has produced a patchwork of policies from place to place within the state.
 A person can gain or lose many rights just by driving from home to work and crossing a county or city boundary.

 An amendment to the state Constitution -- called the "Florida Marriage Protection Amendment" -- was passed by voters on election day, 2008-NOV-08, by a very healthy margin of 63% in favor to 38% opposed.
 It prohibits the state from authorizing same-sex marriages, or civil unions.
 However, domestic partnerships with limited benefits could be implemented by the Legislature.
 Meanwhile, loving, committed same-sex couples were recognized by the state only as "legal strangers" -- as roommates with minimal protection for themselves and their children.
 1

-Also in 2008, Circuit court Judge Cindy S. Lederman ruled that a law banning gay and lesbian people from adopting children in Florida was unconstitutional.
+Also in 2008, Circuit court Judge Cindy S. Lederman ruled that a law banning all gays and lesbian people from adopting children in Florida was unconstitutional.
 In spite of testimony by Dr. George Alan Rekers of the National Association for Research & Therapy of Homosexuality (NARTH) in favor of the ban, she found that the law violated the equal protection guarantees in the state constitution as well as the Adoption and Safe Families Act of 1997, a federal law that seeks to ensure the safety and well-being of children in the welfare system and to protect children's right to permanency and stability.

 "It is difficult to see any rational basis in utilizing homosexual persons as foster parents or guardians on a temporary or permanent basis, while imposing a blanket [adoption] prohibition on those same persons. ...
 All other persons are eligible to be considered case-by-case to be adoptive parents."
 2

 2014: Recent public opinion polls on same-sex marriage show a remarkably strong and steady increase in support: